Get the AI Strategy Playbook Now

 Especially for the hosts

-Customer relationships to the supply side (the hosts) will be mainly defined by what the platform does for them in terms of income while protecting their property from bad guests.
+Customer relationships with the supply side (the hosts) will be mainly defined by what the platform does for them regarding income while protecting their property from bad guests.

 • The platform’s ability to generate income.